Room: King Willem Alexander

 Session Description

-These session showcases advanced biorefinery techniques, using everything from wood pulp to mussel scraps to create high-performance industrial materials and biodegradable plastics.
+This oral session showcases advanced biorefinery techniques, using everything from wood pulp to mussel scraps to create high-performance industrial materials and biodegradable plastics.

 Chair